eli-w-king/onboarding-project/README.md

 - Describe what you want in plain English (for example: "create a red cube", "animate a water simulation", "make a bouncing ball")
 - See results in Blender instantly

-No cloud, no accounts, and no data leaves your machine while testing locally.
-You are in control.

 How does it work?
 When you type a request, a language model translates your natural language into Python code that Blender can understand and execute.
 You never have to see or write code yourself.

 ---